 Offerings in RSE Collection, LLC

 Investors are able to acquire membership interests in only a series of RSE Collection, LLC, a Delaware series limited liability company (the “Company”), via the Rally Rd.™ platform and app (the “Rally Rd.™ Platform”).
-Each offering of membership interests in each series of the Company is defined herein as an “Offering” and is subject to its own private placement memorandum (each, a “Memorandum”) or offering circular (each an “Offering Circular”) as the case may be, which is available via the Rally Rd.™ Platform or publically via the U.S. Securities & Exchange Commission EDGAR service and should be read by all investors prior to acquiring any membership interests.
+The use of the word “Share” or ”Stock” in any Communication refers to membership interests in a series of RSE Collection, LLC.
+Each offering of shares in each series of the Company is defined herein as an “Offering” and is subject to its own private placement memorandum (each, a “Memorandum”) or offering circular (each an “Offering Circular”) as the case may be.
+These important documents are available via the Rally Rd.™ Platform in the “Legal” tab for each Offering, or by requesting a copy by e-mailing email@example.com, or, in the case of the Offering Circular, publicly via the U.S. Securities & Exchange Commission EDGAR service, and should be read by all investors prior to acquiring any membership interests.

 The Company is structured as a Delaware series limited liability company that issues different series of interests specific to one or more collectible automobiles.
 Each series of interest is not a separate legal entity, but is intended to segregate assets, liabilities, profits and taxes pertaining to the underlying collector automobiles from each other series of interests (which may own other automobiles).
 Each Offering entitles a person to acquire an ownership interest in a series of the Company and not, for the avoidance of doubt, in (i) the Company, (ii) any other series of the Company other than the series of interests subject to the Offering at that time, (iii) RSE Markets, Inc. (the “Manager”), (iv) the Rally Rd.™ Platform or (v) any collectible automobile held by each series of the Company.

-Each Offering is being conducted (i) under Rule 506(c) of the Securities Act of 1933, as amended (the “Securities Act”) or under Tier 2 of Regulation A of the Securities Act as amended, (ii) only through a Memorandum or Offering Circular and (iii) exclusively through Cuttone & Company, LLC, a New York limited liability company, a broker-dealer registered with the U.S. Securities and Exchange Commission (the “SEC”) and a member of the Financial Industry Regulatory Authority, Inc. and the Securities Investor Protection Corporation and other necessary state or other regulators.
-Certain membership interests are being offered and sold only to “accredited investors” within the meaning of Rule 501 of Regulation D under the Securities Act, pursuant to the Memorandum and related subscription documents.
+Each Offering is being conducted (i) under Rule 506(c) of the Securities Act of 1933, as amended (the “Securities Act”) or under Tier II of Regulation A of the Securities Act as amended, (ii) only through a Private Placement Memorandum or Offering Circular and (iii) exclusively through Cuttone & Company, LLC, a New York limited liability company, a broker-dealer registered with the U.S. Securities and Exchange Commission (the “SEC”) and a member of the Financial Industry Regulatory Authority, Inc. and the Securities Investor Protection Corporation and other necessary state or other regulators, and only in such states where Cuttone & Company is registered.
+Membership interests offered under Rule 506(c) are being offered and sold only to “accredited investors” within the meaning of Rule 501 of Regulation D under the Securities Act, pursuant to the Memorandum and related subscription documents.
 Individuals are accredited investors only if they meet certain minimum net worth or sustained annual income thresholds.
 Entities are accredited investors only if they hold assets of at least $5 million or are completely owned by accredited investors.
-Other membership interests are being offered and sold to “qualified investors” under Tier 2 of Regulation A under the Securities Act, pursuant to an Offering Circular as qualified by the SEC.
+Other membership interests are being offered and sold to “qualified investors” under Tier II of Regulation A under the Securities Act, pursuant to an Offering Circular as qualified by the SEC.
 Even so, each investor must rely on its own examination of the Company, the series, the interests and the automobile and the terms of the Offering, including the risks and merits involved, before making any investment.

-From time to time the Company will conduct “testing the waters” campaigns to gauge market demand from potential investors for an Offering under Tier 2 of Regulation A of the Securities Act.
+From time to time the Company will conduct “testing the waters” campaigns to gauge market demand from potential investors for an Offering under Tier II of Regulation A of the Securities Act.
 No money or other consideration will be solicited, and if sent in response, it will not be accepted.
 No sales of securities will be made or commitment to purchase accepted until qualification of the Offering Circular by the SEC and approval of any other required government or regulatory agency.
 An indication of interest made by a prospective investor is non-binding and involves no obligation or commitment of any kind.
 Any offer to buy securities may be withdrawn or revoked, without obligation or commitment of any kind, at any time before notice of its acceptance given after the qualification date.
 No offer to buy securities can be accepted and no part of the purchase price can be received without an Offering Circular that has been qualified by the SEC, which we urge prospective investors to read carefully.
-A copy of the most recent version of the Offering Circular may be obtained by contacting the Company at 41 W. 25th Street, 8th Floor, New York, NY 10010, (347) 952-8058 or accessed online here: SEC EDGAR SERVICE
+A copy of the most recent version of the Offering Circular may be obtained by contacting the Company at 41 W. 25th Street, 8th Floor, New York, NY 10010, (347) 952-8058, emailing firstname.lastname@example.org, or via the Rally Rd.™ Platform in the “Legal” tab for each Offering, or accessed online here: SEC EDGAR SERVICE

-No Offering is being made in any jurisdiction where such an offer or solicitation is not lawful or is prohibited.
+No Offering is being made in any jurisdiction where such an offer or solicitation is not lawful or is prohibited or where Cuttone & Company is not a registered broker-dealer.
 Each Offering of the membership interests is made pursuant to an exemption from the registration requirements of the Securities Act and certain state securities laws.
 The Company is not required to file periodic reports (such as reports on Forms 10-K and 10-Q) with the SEC, so there is little publicly available information about its business, assets, liabilities, results of operations and other information that would typically be available regarding publicly traded securities.
 The Company is not registered as an investment company under the Investment Company Act of 1940, as amended (the “Investment Company Act”) and the membership interests do not have the benefit of the protections of the Investment Company Act.
 Furthermore, the Manager is not registered as an investment adviser under the Investment Advisers Act of 1940, as amended (the “Investment Advisers Act”), and the members of the Company will not have the benefit of the protections of the Investment Advisers Act.

 Neither the SEC nor any state securities commission has approved or disapproved the membership interests nor have any of the foregoing passed upon or endorsed the merits of an Offering or the accuracy or adequacy of any of the Memorandum, Offering Circular, or any Communication.
 Any representation to the contrary is a criminal offense.